msbone/EpicBot/README.md

 EpicAI
 ======

-An EpicAI created for use on TG 13
+An EpicAI created for use on a dataparty in norway